-Aperitif, an cclectic fine dining experience that explores the world through flavours of the Indonesian archipelago.
+Aperitif, an eclectic fine dining experience that explores the world through flavours of the Indonesian archipelago.

 Set amid a lush jungle valley setting, a stone’s throw from the central Ubud, Apéritif is Bali’s most unique fine dining destination.
 The menu explores global cuisine by way of the Indonesian archipelago, introducing a melange of flavours that reflect the borderless nature of today’s world.
 Belgian Executive Chef Nic Vanderbeeken takes culinary influences from the old Spice Islands and combines it with distinctly modern European flavours and cooking techniques.
 The sophisticated, eight-course degustation menu presents an unrivalled culinary journey that brings together the flavours of modern gastronomy, lesser-known Indonesian ingredients, exquisite produce sourced globally, and the property’s own greenhouse harvest.